 Classes consist of warmup calisthenics, stance and kicking exercises, body conditioning and kicking drills, and forms.
-As students progress they will learn a wide variety of self defense techniques.
+As students advance in their practice they will learn a wide variety of self defense techniques.

 We teach a wide variety of forms, including single- and two-person empty hand forms, and many weapons such as the stick, dao (curved sword), spear, daggers, yao dao (halberd), and cane.
 We also teach many two-person weapons forms, such as spear vs. sword and daggers vs. umbrella.

-Please visit our School Information page for class times, pricing, and registration information.
+Please visit our School Information page for class times, location, pricing, and registration information.

 Praying Mantis Kung Fu